Meet the villain: Moondancer House

 Mom shot me a look that I withered beneath.

 “Nope.
 Got off early.
-Thought I’d catch up on my reading.
+Thought I’d catch up on my stories.
 But I’ll get out of y’all’s way.”
+She gave Cassandra another squeeze.
+“It was so nice to meet you, honey.”

 Then she padded upstairs, giving me another hard look on the way.